Believe It Or Not, You Can Experience The Best Of Uluru In 48 Hours

 Drive down the remote tracks and experience the iconic landscape.
 Take a hike around the soaring rock domes and enjoy the surrounding desert landscape.
 If you have a certain level of fitness, walk the full circuit walk through the Valley of the Winds, which will take you three to four hours.

-The Uluru-Kata Tjuta National Park is estimated to be around 500 million years old, so slow down and enjoy the waterholes, sacred meeting areas and native flora and fauna.
+The monuments in Uluru-Kata Tjuta National Park are estimated to be around 500 million years old, so slow down and enjoy the waterholes, sacred meeting areas and native flora and fauna.

 The next 48 hours are all about sunsets and sunrises so, just before the sun sets, nip into the local township, Yulara, to pick up some cheese and biscuits and head to the viewing platform to watch the sun set over Uluru.
 The way The Rock changes in colour is an unforgettable sight.

-As the day comes to a close, head to the Outback Pioneer Hotel and Lodge , one of the many Voyages hotels in Yulara.
+As the day comes to a close, head to the Outback Pioneer Hotel and Lodge, one of the several Voyages hotels in Yulara.
 The hotel offers comfortable and affordable rooms within easy driving distance to Uluru.

 But the day’s not over yet.
 Freshen up get ready for yet another unforgettable experience.

 The Sounds of Silence dinner is an award-winning dining experience set under a blanket of stars.
-The bush tucker-inspired menu of kangaroo, emu and everthing in between will undoubtedly leave an impression.
+The bush tucker-inspired menu of kangaroo, emu and everything in between will undoubtedly leave an impression.